AstraZeneca's combo drug for lung cancer succeeds in late-stage trial

-(Reuters) - AstraZeneca Plc said on Monday a combination of its cancer drug, Imfinzi, along with chemotherapy helped curb progression of lung cancer in a late-stage study, sending its shares up 2%.
+(Reuters) - AstraZeneca Plc said on Monday a combination of its cancer drug, Imfinzi, along with chemotherapy helped curb progression of lung cancer in a late-stage study, sending its shares up as much as 2%.

 The combination, when added to the drugmaker’s tremelimumab therapy, also met the secondary goal of improving progression-free survival, the British drugmaker said.